sergenp/drf-serpy/README.md

 **drf-serpy** is a super simple object serialization framework built for speed. **drf-serpy** serializes complex datatypes (Django Models, custom classes, ...) to simple native types (dicts, lists, strings, ...).
 The native types can easily be converted to JSON or any other format needed.

 The goal of **drf-serpy** is to be able to do this *simply*, *reliably*, and *quickly*.
 Since serializers are class based, they can be combined, extended and customized with very little code duplication.
+This project aims to replace the DRF serializer in terms of *deserialization*.

-Compared to other popular Python serialization frameworks like [marshmallow](http://marshmallow.readthedocs.org) or [Django Rest Framework Serializers](http://www.django-rest-framework.org/api-guide/serializers/)
+ Compared to other popular Python serialization frameworks like [Django Rest Framework Serializers](http://www.django-rest-framework.org/api-guide/serializers/)
 **drf-serpy** is at least an [order of magnitude](http://serpy.readthedocs.org/en/latest/performance.html) faster.